Green Lantern: Rise of the Manhunters: Development

 Building on the anticipation of the feature film Green Lantern, the non-Nintendo versions of Green Lantern: Rise of the Manhunters include the likeness and voice talent of Ryan Reynolds as Hal Jordan, who is the star of the film.
 Radio commentator and voice actor Michael Jackson reprised his role as Ganthet for the same versions from the animated film Green Lantern: Emerald Knights, a direct-to-video project that was timed for release of the live-action Green Lantern film.
 There is no voice acting for the Nintendo versions.

 Reception

 Green Lantern: Rise of the Manhunters received mixed reviews.
 IGN, Gamespot and G4's X-Play granted a 60% score for the non-Nintendo versions (6.0 out of 10 and 3 stars out of 5), with IGN deeming the non-Nintendo versions to be slightly superior over the Nintendo versions, giving the Wii and DS versions a 5.5 out of 10 and the 3DS version a 4.5 out of 10.

 Mobile version

 An Apple iOS version was released in the same time as the console release.
-It plays like a rail shooter unlike the console releases and was developed by Other Ocean Software.
+It plays like a rail shooter unlike the console releases and was developed by Other Ocean Interactive.